hrbrmstr/splashr/README.md

 ### About Splash

 > 'Splash' <https://github.com/scrapinghub/splash> is a javascript rendering service.
-It’s a lightweight web browser with an 'HTTP' API, implemented in Python using 'Twisted'and 'QT' and provides some of the core functionality of the 'RSelenium' or 'seleniumPipes' R packages but with a Java-free footprint.
+It’s a lightweight web browser with an 'HTTP' API, implemented in Python using 'Twisted'and 'QT' [and provides some of the core functionality of the 'RSelenium' or 'seleniumPipes' R packages but with a Java-free footprint].
 The (twisted) 'QT' reactor is used to make the sever fully asynchronous allowing to take advantage of 'webkit' concurrency via QT main loop.
 Some of Splash features include the ability to process multiple webpages in parallel; retrieving HTML results and/or take screenshots; disabling images or use Adblock Plus rules to make rendering faster; executing custom JavaScript in page context; getting detailed rendering info in HAR format.

 The following functions are implemented:

 -   `render_html`: Return the HTML of the javascript-rendered page.
 -   `render_file`: Return the HTML or image (png) of the javascript-rendered page in a local file